mjchi7/mjchi7.github.io/content/posts/spring-boot-custom-classloader.md

 ---
-title: "Spring Boot Nested JAR: When ForkJoinPool Misses the ClassLoader Party!"
+title: "Spring Boot Nested JAR: ForkJoinPool Common Pool's Lack of Visibility to Dependent Library Classes"
-date: 2024-12-14T10:50:39+08:00
+date: 2024-12-17T10:50:39+08:00
-draft: true
+draft: false
 ---

 ## Overview
-In this article, we'll explore the problem when using the `ForkJoinPool` in a Spring Boot JAR application.
-Specifically, we'll understand why threads in the `ForkJoinPool` cannot load classes from dependent library JARs while threads created using `ExecutorService` don't face the same issue.
+In this article, we'll explore the problem of using the `ForkJoinPool` in a Spring Boot JAR application.
+Specifically, **we'll understand why threads in the `ForkJoinPool` cannot load classes from dependent library JARs, while threads created using `ExecutorService` don't face the same issue in a Spring Boot JAR application**.

 The root cause lies in the Spring Boot nested JAR structure and the class loaders used.
-We'll discuss how the `ForkJoinPool` uses the system class loader, why it lacks visibility into Spring Boot's nested JARs, and how the Spring Boot's custom `LauncherURLClassLoader` helps.
+We'll discuss how the `ForkJoinPool` uses the system class loader, why it lacks visibility into Spring Boot's nested JARs, and how Spring Boot's custom `LauncherURLClassLoader` helps.

-By the end, we'll also learn why we don't face the same issue with `ForkJoinPool` when running our Spring Boot application without packaging it as a JAR file (i.e. `./mvnw spring-boot:run`).
+By the end, we'll also learn why we don't face the same issue with `ForkJoinPool` when running our Spring Boot application without packaging it as a JAR file (i.e., `./mvnw spring-boot:run`).

 ## Problem Statement
-Let's start with a simple demonstration.
+Let's begin with a simple demonstration.
 Imagine a Spring Boot application that uses both `ForkJoinPool` and `ExecutorService` to load a class dynamically from a dependent library:

 ```java
 @SpringBootApplication